-Many users were unhappy about the way Microsoft pushed the recent Windows 10 upgrade.
+Many users were unhappy about the way Microsoft pushed the Windows 10 upgrade.
 Not all Mac owners were overjoyed about moving to OSX 10 El Capitan.

 Operating systems change all the time.
 Do we all need to move in lockstep to the latest versions?